HenningBuhl/low-resource-machine-translation/README.md

 ## Getting started

+Put parallel corpus data into experiments/data/{src}-{tgt} (order can also be {tgt}-{src}) and monolingula data (optional, used for only for tokenizer training) into experiments/data/{lang}.

 The folder `experiments` contains notebook files for each experiment.
-An experiment will create a folder `experiments/runs/{EXPERIMENT}` where hyper parameters, results and models will be saved.
+An experiment will create a folder `experiments/runs/{EXPERIMENT}` where the arguments, results and models will be saved.

 Each experiment is present as a notebook to enable quick prototyping and a more neat presentation.
 A notebook can be converted into a python file with